Japan executes 3 death row inmates | DW | 21.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japan has more than 100 inmates waiting for death penalty but had put nobody to death in almost two years

-Japan executed three death row inmates on Tuesday for the first time since 2019, reported Kyodo news agency.
+Japan executed three death row inmates on Tuesday for the first time since 2019, Kyodo news agency reported.
 These were also the first executions carried out under Prime Minister Fumio Kishida, who took office in October.

-Japan is one of the very few industrialized economies, other than the US, that still carry out death penalty.
+Japan is one of the very few industrialized economies, other than the United States, that still carry out the death penalty.
 It currently has more than 100 inmates on death row.
 The last execution carried out in Japan was on December 26, 2019.

 Kyodo reported that one of those put to death was a 65-year-old man, convicted of stabbing and killing his relatives.